jackpine/collision/_posts/2015-08-14-dangerous-intersections.md

 In fact, four of the top 10 intersections with the most bicycle collisions are near USC.
-Part of this is no doubt related to the high number of cyclists in this neighborhood, but it still speaks to the need for increased investment in safe cycling infrastrucure near USC.
+Part of this is no doubt related to the high number of cyclists in this neighborhood, but it still speaks to the need for increased investment in safe cycling infrastructure near USC.

 ** Detail map of USC here **

 ### Tied for Number Three

-Continuing our sad story of cycling near USC, 28th & Hoover and 29th & Hoover were independently tied for the number three most dangerous intersection in LA.
+Continuing the sad story of cycling near USC, 28th & Hoover and 29th & Hoover were independently tied for the number three most dangerous intersection in LA.
 There were 13 recorded injuries in our [dataset](#dataset) at *each* intersection.
 Also interesting is that both of these are "T" intersections, with streets terminating into Hoover.
 What's going on here that so many are being injured?
-Would you guess that it was people who were just turning onto Hoover, or peole just about to turn off of Hoover?
-It's hard to say, but from the data it appears that at 28th & Hoover people have been hit *on* Hoover, while on 29th & Hoover, people have been hit *on* 29th.
+From the data it appears that at 28th & Hoover people have been hit *on* Hoover, while on 29th & Hoover, people have been hit *on* 29th.

 ### Number Two

-The number two most dangerous interesection for cyclists was Jefferson & Vermont.
+The number two most dangerous intersection for cyclists was Jefferson & Vermont.
 15 cyclists were injured here.

 ** TODO say something more here **

 ### The Most Dangerous Intersection in Los Angeles

-With 16 recorded cyclist injuries in our [dataset](#dataset), the number one most dangerous intersection for cyclists in Los Angeles is 4th & Vermont, in Koreatown.
+With 16 recorded cyclist injuries, the number one most dangerous intersection for cyclists in Los Angeles is 4th & Vermont, in Koreatown.

 Vermont Avenue is definitely cause for concern.
-Maybe you notived that three of the top ten spots on this list were along Vermont.
+Maybe you noticed that three of the top ten spots on this list were along Vermont.
 Vermont is a high traffic street with no bicycle infrastructure.

 This may point to the lack of strong North/South connector alternatives for cyclists in Los Angeles.
-There are relatively more bike lanes on some of the major east west streets like Santa Monica Blvd (in West Hollywood and Westwood at least) and Sunset Blvd from Echo park to it's junction in East Hollywood.
+There are relatively more bike lanes on some of the major east west streets like Santa Monica Blvd (in West Hollywood and Westwood at least) and Sunset Blvd from Echo park to its junction in East Hollywood.
 4th and 7th streets across Koreatown also boast bike lanes or at least sharrows.
 But where are our major North/South bike lanes?

-## Dataset <a name="dataset"></a>
+## Dataset

-This analysis is based on the data pulled from the TIMS project out of Berkeley which in turn gets their data from the California Highway Patrol SWITRS database.
-It encomposses collisions reported to law enforcement between 2002-2012.
+This analysis is based on the data pulled from the [TIMS](http://tims.berkeley.edu/) project out of Berkeley which in turn gets their data from the California Highway Patrol [SWITRS](http://iswitrs.chp.ca.gov/Reports/jsp/userLogin.jsp) database.
+It encompasses collisions reported to law enforcement between 2002-2012.
+Actual number of incidents may be worse where collisions go unreported.

 This data is somewhat old.
 With cycling on the rise, the number of people affected, and potentially at risk for injury or death while cycling in the city is certainly growing.
-Take a look at our [heatmap of bicyle collisions](http://collisions.jackpine.me) in Los Angeles to get a visual idea of how bicycle collisions are growing in different areas over time.
+Take a look at our [heatmap of bicycle collisions](http://collisions.jackpine.me) in Los Angeles to get a visual idea of how bicycle collisions are growing in different areas over time.